 Sustainable fisheries management

 Overfishing is the main threat to sustainable fisheries.
-To ensure sustainability, we need a solid understanding of ecosystem-level response to fisheries management and system to mitigate the race-to-fish, competitive fishing.
+To ensure sustainability, we need a solid understanding of ecosystem-level responses to fisheries management and systems to mitigate competitive fishing.
 We tackle this problem through ecological (e.g., modeling population dynamics) and socioeconomic (e.g., decision theory) approaches.

 Keywords: Ecosystem-based fisheries management, maximum sustainable yields, co-management